KKural/R-excerise/teaching_assistant_application.md

-June 26, 2025

-Dear Professors Hardyns, Vandeviver, and Pauwels,

-I am writing to apply for the Teaching Assistant (ref.
-202506/RE23/PA/003) position in our department.
-Please find enclosed a detailed document titled "Instructional Design of the R Exercise Series" that outlines my pedagogical approach and technical framework for teaching quantitative methods.
-As mentioned in my scientific staff application (ref.
-202506/RE23/AAP/002), this teaching assistant role would complement my digital content development work, creating a synergistic combination of curriculum design and classroom implementation.

-As a postdoctoral researcher in **quantitative criminology** and an advanced **R user**, I am eager to strengthen students' **data-analysis skills**, guide them through **practical coding tasks**, and assist with the evaluation of their theses and oral defences.26, 2025

 Dear Professors Hardyns, Vandeviver, and Pauwels,

 I am writing to apply for the Teaching Assistant (ref.
 202506/RE23/PA/003) position in our department.
 As a postdoctoral researcher in **quantitative criminology** and an advanced **R user**, I am eager to strengthen students’ **data-analysis skills**, guide them through **practical coding tasks**, and assist with the evaluation of their theses and oral defences.